mongodb/docs-hapley/backend/README.md

 All tests are located in the `api/tests/` directory and can be run with `pipenv` and `pytest`.

+Before running the tests, please ensure that your local instance of `mongodb` is running at port `27017`. `pytest` will set up test data in a `hapley-test` database prior to the start of the test session, and will tear it down after the test session is complete.

 From the `backend/` directory, use the following to run all tests:

 ```